eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-2/trg-2-3.md

 ## Why

-In order to foster consistency, collaboration and ease of navigation, adhereing to a specific open source project repository structure within Eclipse Foundation is important.
+In order to foster consistency, collaboration and ease of navigation, adhereing to a specific repository structure is important.
 The structure serves a standardized framework, facilitating efficient development by providing a clear organisation of essential project components.
 By adopting recommended layout of files and directories, contributors can quickly locate resources such as source code, documentation and configuration files.
-Moreover specified repository structure aligns with industry best practices under Eclipse Foundation governance.
+Moreover specified repository structure aligns with industry best practices.

 ## Description